|

 task required of children in Word Way.
 A teacher proudly

-showed me her new word building center when we first began
+showed me her new word building center when we first

-words they were expected to build, she decided she needed to
+her about what words they were expected to build, she

-be more explicit with her instructions.
-Were they required
+decided she needed to be more explicit with her

-the accountability?
+accountability?
 Our students now know that they need to

 record their efforts in a word building log on a daily